Sanjeev024/react-auth-app/README.md

 seconds.
 Log the locations in the firebase so we can see the location history.
 If the user moves away from this screen then stop logging the location.

+# Setting up the App
+Run command to install React project for building React App using create-react-app.